 Jesse M. Ehrenfeld, MD, MPH, is a senior associate dean, tenured professor of anesthesiology and director of the “Advancing a Healthier Wisconsin Endowment” at the Medical College of Wisconsin.
-He also is professor of anesthesiology and health policy.
+He also is professor of anesthesiology and health policy at Vanderbilt University.
 He was elected to the American Medical Association Board of Trustees in 2014.

-Dr. Ehrenfeld divides his time among clinical practice,teaching and research.
-He serves as director of education research for the Vanderbilt Office of Health Sciences Education, director of the Vanderbilt Program for LGBTQ Health, and associate director of the Vanderbilt Anesthesiology & Perioperative Informatics Research Division, a multi-disciplinary group of physicians, engineers, developers, analysts, and researchers who develop systems to improve anesthetic and surgical outcomes.
-Dr. Ehrenfeld also has an appointment as an adjunct professor of surgery at the Uniformed Services University of the Health Sciences in Bethesda, Md., is a consultant to the World Health Organization Digital Health Technical Advisory Group and has served as special advisor to the 20th U.S. Surgeon General.
+Dr. Ehrenfeld divides his time among clinical practice,teaching, research and directing a $470-million statewide health philanthropy.
+He also has an appointment as an adjunct professor of surgery at the Uniformed Services University of the Health Sciences in Bethesda, Md., is a consultant to the World Health Organization Digital Health Technical Advisory Group and has served as special advisor to the 20th U.S. Surgeon General.

 Active in the AMA since medical school, Dr. Ehrenfeld has served on the governing councils of both the AMA Resident and Fellow Section and the AMA Young Physicians Section prior to his election to the AMA Board.

 In addition to his work with the AMA, Dr. Ehrenfeld has served on the governing boards of the American Society of Anesthesiologists Resident Component, the Massachusetts Medical Society and the Illinois State Medical Society.
 He also served as speaker of the house of delegates of the Massachusetts Medical Society for six years.

 A combat veteran who deployed to Afghanistan during both Operation Enduring Freedom and Resolute Support Mission, Dr. Ehrenfeld, for his work in capturing and supporting the lives of LGBTQ people, was recognized in 2015 with a White House News Photographers Association award and, in 2016, with an Emmy nomination.
-Dr. Ehrenfeld lives in Nashville, Tenn., with his husband, Judd Taback, and their son Ethan Ehrenfeld-Taback.
+Dr. Ehrenfeld and his husband, Judd Taback, have a son, Ethan Ehrenfeld-Taback.